 Memories flooded my mind.
-I remembered caring for Princess year after year when a neighbor vacationed.
-One year I teased my neighbor, saying she could have her appaloosa back, but I was keeping Princess.
-To my amazement, she said she’d been wanting to give me Princess but was waiting for me to ask.
+I remembered caring for Princess whenever my neighbor vacationed.
+One year I teased her saying she could have her appaloosa back, but I was keeping Princess.
+To my amazement, she said she’d been waiting for me to ask.
 The benefit for her was I’d be assuming responsibility for the vet, farrier, and feed bills.

 Princess had come to live with my neighbor when her previous owner, Patty, had fallen on hard times.
-Nonetheless, Patty would come ride her.
-I noticed Princess high stepped her gorgeous fox trot best for Patty.
+Nonetheless, Patty would come to ride her.
+I noticed Princess high stepped her gorgeous foxtrot best for Patty.

-My neighbor had moved but Patty was still in town, so knew who the Lord was referencing when He spoke into my spirit to give Princess as “a gift.”
-Patty’s financial situation had improved, but she did not have pasture any more than I would have at the rental house, so it made little sense to call her.
-But I felt I should contact her anyway.
+My neighbor had moved long ago so I knew who the Lord was referencing when He spoke into my spirit to give Princess as “a gift.”
+Patty’s financial situation had improved, but she did not have pasture land, so it made little sense to call her.
+But I contacted her anyway.
 Patty arranged to have Princess pastured in an adjoining field a cattleman owned, and the preparations were made to make the transfer.

 In reflecting on this, I wondered how Father God felt when He gave His Son Jesus.
 Did He draw closer, when in Gethsemane, He had to ask His Son to make the hard decision to go to Calvary’s cross?
-As Jesus agreed to do the will of His Father, saying, “Not what I will, but what thou wilt, (Mark 14:36b KJV)” did their hearts ache together?
+As Jesus agreed to do the will of His Father, saying, “Not what I will, but what You will,” (Mark 14:36b NKJV) did their hearts ache together?
 Did the Holy Father feel distraught as He diverted His eyes, be it ever so briefly, so His Son could bear the weight of sin?
-Did Father weep when Jesus said, “My God, my God, why hast thou forsaken me?
-(Mark 15:34 KJV)”
+Did Father weep when Jesus said, “My God, my God, why have You forsaken Me” (Mark 15:34b KJV)?

-Meditate on John 3:16 afresh.
-Giving Day has been prearranged for you, my friend.
-It has been fervently given, prearranged from the beginning of time, because you have been and always will be deeply loved.
+Let’s meditate on John 3:16 afresh.
+Giving Day is for you, my friend.
+It has been fervently given and prearranged from the beginning of time because you have been and always will be deeply loved by your Creator.

 Giving Day is a true story.